NEATS is our Bible school

 (Titus 2:1; Matthew 28:18-20)

-Church planters trained in sound biblical doctrine actively advancing the gospel to the 20+ million in Sudan and South Sudan as well as northeast Africa, and the utmost parts of the world.
+Church planters trained in sound biblical doctrine actively advancing the gospel to unreached and under-engaged peoples of Africa, and the utmost parts of the world.

 These are the goals for which NEATS exists.

-- Train and equip church planters to help reach the 20+ million in South Sudan, Sudan, and northeast Africa who have never heard the name of Jesus.
+- Train and equip church planters to empower local leaders to bring the gospel to the unreached and under-engaged peoples of Africa.
 (Measurable: Each graduate plants a healthy reproducing church while still a student then plants a new reproducing church every two years.)

 - Establish sound biblical doctrines in all of our graduates.
 (Measurable: Before graduating, each student will submit a clear articulation of biblical doctrine.)